algorand/js-algorand-sdk/README.md

 ### Browser

-The `dist` directory contains a minified version of the library - `algosdk.min.js`.
+The [`dist` directory](https://github.com/algorand/js-algorand-sdk/tree/v1.8.1/dist) contains a minified version of the library - `algosdk.min.js`.
 Include this line in your HTML.

 ```html
 <script src="algosdk.min.js" />
 ```

+> The `dist` directory has been removed from version control in releases after v1.8.1.
+In the future, users will be encouraged to use an npm CDN such as [unpkg](https://unpkg.com/) or [jsDelivr](https://www.jsdelivr.com/).

 ## Quick Start